-The following criteria are the minimum criteria for consideration for admission to the Master of Education Program.
+The following criteria are the minimum criteria for consideration for admission to the Master of Education Program:

 - Recommended GPA of 3.0 for undergraduate work.
-A GPA of 2.75 will be considered. - Official transcript from the accredited college or university that awarded your undergraduate degree - Miller Analogies Test (MAT) or Graduate Record Examination (GRE) or Praxis II Test taken with the last five years - Recognized teaching license in elementary education (copy of license) - Personal statement of interest in the program - Recommendation from your current employer or administrator
+A GPA of 2.75 will be considered. - Official transcript from the accredited college or university that awarded your undergraduate degree - Recognized teaching license in elementary education (copy of license) - Personal statement of interest in the program - · Recommendation from your current employer or administrator